SRI Education’s disability and inclusion program is serving millions of students and their families

 To help partners get the information they need, SRI Education designs and conducts cutting-edge research and rigorous impact evaluations around teaching and learning of students with disabilities.
-Our descriptive, correlational and experimental studies in special education and disability inclusion focus on the critical areas of universal design for learning; alternative assessment; response to intervention; inclusive classrooms and digital tools for learning; and science, technology, engineering and mathematics (STEM) education for students with disabilities.
+Our descriptive, correlational and experimental studies in special education and disability inclusion focus on the critical areas of universal design for learning; alternative assessment; response to intervention; digital tools for accessibility and learning; and science, technology, engineering and mathematics (STEM) education for students with disabilities.

 Read about more research and findings from SRI Education on disability inclusion for education